ruchiradhar/learninglab_research/README.md

-# learninglab_research
+# Learning Lab for Research

-A repository to equip you with everything you need to know to be a good researcher (for any computational field)
+All you need to know be a grounded empirical researcher!